rasviitanen/rvm/README.md

 ### 1. Implement

 Write your app and import the things you need.
-There's an example in `guests/http-python.py` that implements a HTTP server that can be run in RVM.
+There's an example in `guests/http-python/http_server.py` that implements a HTTP server that can be run in RVM.
 Right now, the RVM expects all guests to be a HTTP proxy.
 Every time it receives an `invoke` request it will run `IncomingHandler::handle` in your guest, with a forwarded HTTP request.

 ### 2. Build
 1. Make sure you have `componentize-py`, which can be installed via `pip install componentize-py`
-2. Build the wasm module `cd guests && componentize-py -d ../wit -w rvm componentize http-python -o http-python.wasm`
+2. Build the wasm module `pushd guests/http-python && componentize-py -d ../../wit -w rvm componentize http_server -o http-python.wasm` && popd

 ### 3. Deploy
-`curl --data-binary "@http-python.wasm" localhost:8002/deploy/http-python`
+`curl --data-binary "@guests/http-python/http-python.wasm" localhost:8002/deploy/http-python`

 ### 4. Talk to your deployed app